saurabhjha004/EcoSort/README.md

 This project is licensed under the MIT License.

 Let’s make sustainable shopping simple and accessible for everyone!
 Together, we can reduce our carbon footprint. 🌿

+csharp
+Copy code

+You can copy and paste this directly into your `README.md` file on GitHub.
+This will maintain all the proper markdown formatting, with bold text, emojis, and links.